-I was a straight-A student throughout high school, with decent ability in all the major subjects: math, science, english and history.
-I thought that what I was good at must be what I liked, but that didn’t really narrow down my options.
+I earned straight-A’s throughout high school, with decent ability in all the major subjects: math, science, english and history.
+I thought that what I was good at must be what I liked.
+But that didn’t really narrow down my options.
 My parents (as well as media, society, etc.) had instilled the idea in me that if I could do it, choosing a STEM major was the best option.
 It felt that if I had the ability to do well in a STEM subject, it was crazy not to pursue it.
-But towards the end of high school and the beginning of my college career, I didn’t really know what STEM options were out there, what STEM even really meant, or if I actually liked STEM at all.
+But towards the end of high school and the beginning of my college career, I didn’t really know what was next.
+I didn’t know:

 I was under the impression that my only options were engineering, mathematics, or some sort of science like chemistry, biology, or physics.
-I attended an Engineering summer program at Purdue University at the end of my Junior year and quickly realized that while the problem solving aspect engineering was interesting to me, physics and the extreme precision, rule following, and drudgery that seemed to consume so much of the engineering process were unbearable, and could not be the majority of my work in the future for the sake of my mental health.
+So I attended an Engineering summer program at Purdue University at the end of my Junior year.
+There, I quickly realized that while the problem solving aspect engineering was interesting to me, there were other important obstacles.
+Physics, and the extreme precision, rule-following, and drudgery that consumed so much of the process, were unbearable to me.
+It could not be the majority of my work in the future for the sake of my mental health.

 So I took classes that interested me, joined a bunch of different clubs, talked to people around me about what they were involved in, racking up as many experiences as I could to figure out what stuck and what didn’t.
 At the same time, I did some introspection, utilizing the career center, and reflected on each of my experiences to come to some general realizations:

-- I liked organizing things
+I liked organizing things

-- I was a quick learner, and could think both analytically and creatively
+I was a quick learner, and could think both analytically and creatively

-- I had some artistic abilities
+I had some artistic abilities

-- I mean, no one had ever encouraged me to go to art school, but I realized I had some ability to make art that not everyone had.
+- No one had ever encouraged me to go to art school, but I realized I had some ability to make art that not everyone had.
 Half of the reason I loved being in a sorority was making all the crafts for all the events (The week I got my little was the best week of my sophomore year).
 I loved DIY youtube channels and blogs, dancing and music, and I liked presentations in my classes so I could make the slides visually appealing.

 - that I liked technology, being social, and making a positive impact.